Two-Stage Robust Optimal Operation of Distribution Networks Considering Renewable Energy and Demand Asymmetric Uncertainties: Introduction

-It is well-established that a larger uncertainty set (ambiguity set) increases robustness whereas reduces economic performance.
-Several critical challenges thus arise in the optimization process, such as the size of the predefined uncertainty set, the amount of operational cost budget allocated, as well as the trade-off between robustness and economic performance.
+It is well-established that increasing the uncertainty set (ambiguity set) enhances robustness at the cost of reduced economic performance.
+Several critical challenges thus arise in the optimization process, such as the size of the uncertainty set, the amount of operational cost budget allocated, as well as the trade-off between robustness and economic performance.
 Many of the aforementioned approaches fail to simultaneously address these challenges effectively.
 Information gap decision theory (IGDT) provides a robust decision-making framework for handling severe uncertainties without requiring any information or a predefined uncertainty set \cite{igdt_Ben_Haim}.
-Risk-averse based-IGDT seeks to optimize the uncertainty set within a preset financial budget, which is particularly useful when there is a clear target, such as a desired budget for the operation of DNs.
-For example, Ref.~\cite{IGDT_opf} models the uncertainty of load demand with limited data to provide a robust optimal decision for IGDT-based three-phase optimal power flow.
-To address frequency excursions resulting from load and RESs fluctuations, an IGDT-based energy management system is proposed for islanded microgrids in Ref.~\cite{IGDT_frequency_excursions}.
-Ref.~\cite{resiliency-oriented_IGDT} utilizes IGDT to find a robust operation scheme against uncertainties in wind power, solar power, and load for resiliency-oriented DNs.
-The envelop-bound uncertainty modeling of IGDT has extensively applied in DNs operation \cite{IGDT_opf, IGDT_frequency_excursions, resiliency-oriented_IGDT}, network planning \cite{igdt_network_planning}, electricity market offering strategy \cite{igdt_electricity_market}, etc., due to its capability to handle forecasted types of uncertainty sources \cite{igdt_Ben_Haim}.
-Despite the advantages of IGDT, its uncertainty modelling does not incorporate specific information on uncertainties, and the real-valued symmetric uncertainty sets limit the approach to capture the asymmetric characteristics of uncertainties.
-The asymmetry of uncertainties primarily refers to scenarios that deviate significantly from the expected scenarios but still have a relatively high probability of occurrence, such as those found in the heavy tails of PDs.
-These scenarios can have substantial impacts when they occur.
-However, many existing uncertainty modelling approaches fail to account for these significant scenarios probabilistically, or neglect to incorporate the desired operational cost budget when defining uncertainty sets.
-While SP considers the probability of scenarios, as previously discussed, its accuracy is highly dependent on the distribution type and the size of the dataset.
+Risk-averse based-IGDT seeks to optimize the uncertainty set (representing risk-averse capability) within a preset financial budget, which is particularly useful when there is a clear target.
+For instance, given an operational budget, an IGDT-based energy management system is proposed for islanded microgrids in \cite{IGDT_frequency_excursions} to maximize the allowable range of load and RESs fluctuations while managing the system frequency excursion.
+Ref.~\cite{resiliency-oriented_IGDT} applies IGDT to identify robust operational scheme for resiliency-oriented DNs, addressing uncertainties in RESs, load demand, etc., while adhering to a certain budget.
+Ref.~\cite{w_igdt} imcorporates the penetration level of RESs at different time periods into the uncertainty modeling framework, and proposes a weighted-IGDT to handle wind power uncertainty in microgrid.
+To account for the electricity price uncertainty and their correlations, the ellipsoid-bound IGDT has been utilized to model the electric vehicle aggregator scheduling in \cite{ellipsoid-IGDT}.